 Broadband Facts & Stats

-The internet has transformed our lives and the way we learn, communicate, do business and so much more.
-Fueled by substantial investment and innovation, widespread wired and wireless networks keep us constantly connected no matter where we are.
-Fast and affordable broadband networks are making America a leader in today’s global digital economy.
+The internet has transformed our lives – reshaping how we learn, communicate, do business, and so much more.
+Fueled by substantial investment and innovation, widespread wired and wireless networks keep us connected no matter where we are.
+A competitive mix of fast and affordable broadband networks available across the country underscores America’s leadership in today’s global digital economy.

 Most Americans Have Broadband at Home

-Broadband networks can be found in nearly every community across America and most consumers are now connected.
-Cable operators are the largest residential broadband provider and continue to expand networks to reach the remaining unserved parts of the country.
+Broadband networks can be found in nearly every community, with most Americans now connected.
+As the largest residential broadband provider, cable operators are committed to expanding their networks to reach the remaining unserved parts of the country.

 Big Investments Built a Big Network

-Billions of annual private capital investment have enabled cable operators to build and continually upgrade broadband networks that offer gigabit speeds throughout America.
+Billions of annual private capital investment have enabled broadband operators to build and continually upgrade networks that offer gigabit speeds throughout America.

 Broadband Speeds Are Continually Increasing

-Top and average broadband speeds have exponentially increased over the past decade.
-Today’s speeds deliver advanced technologies like virtual reality, artificial intelligence and 4K streaming.
+Today’s speeds deliver advanced technologies like virtual reality, artificial intelligence, and 4K streaming.

 The 10G Future

 As we enter a new era of innovation, our networks must continue to stay ahead of demand.
 Cable’s groundbreaking 10G initiative, which is already being deployed, unlocks multi-gigabit speeds over existing cable infrastructure.
-10G will be the backbone of a connected and more productive American future, enabling a variety of revolutionary applications across a range of industries and at home.
+10G will be the backbone of a connected and more productive American future - enabling a variety of revolutionary applications across a range of industries and at home.